 - All Van drivers must be at least 21 years of age.

 - Drivers will obey all motor vehicle laws, including posted speed limits.

-- Every passenger and driver will wear a properly adjusted seat belt any time the van is moving and/or in traffic.
+- Every passenger and driver will wear a properly adjusted seat belt any time the vehicle is moving and/or in traffic.
 This includes passengers who are sleeping.

 - Any trip is over two hours.

 - When travel takes place in the dark.